Rakeshmonkee/DMA/.tlscan to .coe/readme.md

 Before we begin, I want to thank [kweatherman](https://github.com/kweatherman) for sharing this Python script he made which will be used to convert a telescan file to the configspace file

+Edit.
+I did have to change a line for it to work

 #### Download the telescan_to_coe.py file above